Ghilt/Rabbit/README.md

     # start function
     Default input: Caret

 This is a 3 cyclic instruction.
 It sets in motion a new execution track.
 The first instruction records what direction the new execution track will progress in.
-The second records where it will begin executing.
-The third records where it's default memory caret will be and then adds it to the pool of execution tracks in the program.
+The second instruction records where it will begin executing.
+The third instruction records where it's default memory caret will be and then adds it to the pool of execution tracks in the program.

 #### Query environment